Traveling With Cancer

 - Before traveling, discuss with your doctor whether you need to take long-term antibiotic therapy to protect you from bacterial infection, such as diarrhea, which can seriously affect your health.

 - Keep a list of all your medicines, including dosages and dosing schedules, and any drug allergies.
-If you are traveling with a companion, provide him with a copy.
+If you are traveling with a companion, provide them with a copy.

 Checking Your Health Insurance